nitishkumar515/Nitish_iiitb/README.md

 ![fig-4](https://github.com/nitishkumar515/Nitishkumar_iiitb/blob/main/images/Day-3/fig-4.jpg)
 ## 2. Sequential Optimisations
 The sequential logic optimisations techniques are broadly classified into two categories :
-1. Basic Techniques
+A. Basic Techniques
-* Sequential Constant Propagation
+a.
+Sequential Constant Propagation
-2. Advanced Techniques
+B. Advanced Techniques
   a.
 State Optimisation
   b.
 Retiming
   c.
 Sequential Logic Cloning (Floor aware Synthesis)
-### 1.Sequential Constant Propagation
+### a.Sequential Constant Propagation
 Consider the sequential circuit shown below :
 ![fig-5](https://github.com/nitishkumar515/Nitishkumar_iiitb/blob/main/images/Day-3/fig-5.jpg)
 * The D flip-flop shown in the figure is positive edge triggered with asynchronous reset and the data input D is always tied to the ground (i.e, low state or logic 0).
 * When reset is applied the output of the flop becomes low and if reset it deasserted the output of the flop still remains low.
 * Hence one of the input to the NAND gate is always low resulting in the output Y to be always in high stae (logic 1 or VDD).
 *  Hence the optimised version of this circuit is connecting the output port Y directly to VDD i.e., the supply voltage.
-## 2. State Optimisation
+## a.
+State Optimisation
 State optimization refers to the process of minimizing the number of unused states in a digital circuit's state machine.
-## 3.Sequential Logic Cloning
+## b.Sequential Logic Cloning
 Sequential logic cloning is used to replicate or clone a portion of a sequential logic circuit while maintaining its functionality and behavior.
 This technique is generally used when a physical aware synthesis is done.
 Consider the circuit shown below :
 ![fig-6]()
 Consider flop A has large positive slack.
 The flops B and C are far from flop A. Hence there will be a large routing delay from A to B and A to C. To avoid this flop A and the combinational logic 2 is replicated or cloned in the paths of B and C as shown in the figure below.
 Since flop A has large positive slack the delay introduced because of the cloning will be compensated and the further delay in the circuit is mainly depended on flop B and flop C.
 ![fig-7]()
-## 4. Retiming
+## c.
+Retiming
 * Retiming aims to optimize these factors by moving registers to appropriate locations within the circuit.
 * Retiming used to improve the performance interms of better timing characteristics by repositioning the registers (flip-flops) within the circuit without altering its functionality.
 * In a digital circuit, registers (flip-flops) are used to store intermediate results and control the flow of data. * The placement of these registers can significantly impact the circuit's overall performance, including its critical path delay, clock frequency, and power consumption.